Meergunj

-Meergunj or Meerganj was a red-light area in Allahabad, Uttar Pradesh. famous for flesh-trade back in 2016.
-Apart from local sex workers, many were trafficked from the Indian states of West Bengal, Bihar, Jharkhand, Madhya Pradesh and the neighbouring countries of Nepal and Bangladesh.
+Meergunj or Meerganj is a red-light area in Allahabad, Uttar Pradesh. infamous for flesh-trade.
+Apart from local sex workers, many are trafficked from the Indian states of West Bengal, Bihar, Jharkhand, Madhya Pradesh, and the neighbouring countries of Nepal and Bangladesh.

-The area was known for sex trafficking, involvement of gangsters and violence.
+The area is known for sex trafficking, involvement of gangsters and violence.

 In 2016, social worker Sunil Chowdhaty filed a petition in the Allahabad High Court to have the red-light district closed and the trade moved to the city outskirts.
 The Court ruled in favor of the petition.
-However some sex workers returned to the area.
+However, most of the sex workers returned to the area.